159: Supporting a Transgender Journey, with Wynne Nowland

 Gender diversity is more common among neurodiverse kids and teens, especially those on the autism spectrum.
 People who do not identify with the sex they were assigned at birth are three to six times as likely to have autism as people who don’t question their gender assignment, according to the latest studies on the subject.
 Neurodivergent kids have trouble fitting in and they often explore different communities to discover where they fit, including the transgender community.

-In this episode of the Parenting ADHD Podcast, I have an open and honest conversation with transgender woman, Wynne Nowland, about how parents, friends, and families can support a child or teen who is questioning their assigned gender or has reached the realization that they are transgender.
+In this episode, I have an open and honest conversation with transgender woman, Wynne Nowland, about how parents, friends, and families can support a child or teen who is questioning their assigned gender or has reached the realization that they are transgender.
 One of the most important aspects is getting mental health experts involved to help you and your child navigate gender exploration and gender identity.
 A humanistic approach is key to a healthy journey.
 This episode is for every human!
 It’s time to open our hearts and minds to accept every single person as their authentic selves.

 Wynne Nowland